davegreen/davegreen.github.io/_posts/2017-12-23-getting-started-with-custom-docker-containers-on-azure.md

 Essentially, it sounded like a good time to sprinkle some cloud magic on it and see where the infrastructure ended up!

+All of the command lines I use in this example are right to the best of my ability, but please let me know if there are any issues!

 # Initial Idea

 I'd heard about Docker containers a bit, from a few people and I knew it would be a good fit for the web frontend for this (assuming I could get it working) and although this would be my first proper foray into using Docker for a production service, I was reasonably confident this would be the way forward.
 I could always fall back on the old plan, right?